Wenzhe1111/VoltLabHacker/README.md

 Welcome to use Voltlab Hacker!

+Before running the program, make sure you have installed numpy

+C:\Users\Wenzhe>pip install numpy

 Running the hackify.py in the cmd shell (Press Win+R, type cmd, click confirm)

-Using the command: python3 hackify.py
+Using the command: python hackify.py

-C:\Users\Wenzhe>python3 hackify.py
+C:\Users\Wenzhe\desktop>python hackify.py

 Firstly, enter numbers separated by one space and press ENTER to the next operation.